 Kady has been teaching and working in education since 2000.
 She is a Math for America Master Teacher and loves using investigations, number strings, and math congresses to bring mathematics alive for students.
 Kady holds a degree in elementary education from the University of Wisconsin, a bilingual certificate from Wayne State University and a master’s in special education from Bank Street College.
 She is passionate about social justice and equity in the classroom and loves seeing her students grow and learn together.
 Kady is originally from East Lansing, Michigan and loves going back in the summer to swim, waterski and spend time with family.
 She lives in the neighborhood with her husband and two daughters.

-Genoa is excited to be joining the PS 261 community this year.
-She is returning to New York after spending the last five years working at International Baccalaureate schools in Bucharest, Romania, and Bangkok Thailand.
-Before moving abroad, she taught for ten years in Washington Heights.
-Over the past fifteen years, she has taught grades 2-5 in both general education and special education settings.
+This is Genoa’s second year at P.S.
+261 and 17th year teaching grades 2-5 in both general education and special education settings.
+She is originally from Ohio and moved to New York after college.
+She took a 5-year break from the Department of Ed. to teach at IB schools overseas.
 The diversity she has experienced through her own upbringing and travels reinforces her drive to help her students develop an appreciation and acceptance of differences on both the local and global level.
 Genoa views her role as an opportunity to facilitate the development of problem-solving skills, an understanding of empathy, and the chance to help students take action.
 When she’s not planning her next trip, she can usually be found trying a new restaurant, playing lawn games (an interesting pursuit in an urban setting), rescuing animals, or cycling.